 Take a moment to reflect on how you feel (you may feel energized, your body may be tingling… just be mindful of how you feel).

 Spend 3 minutes focusing on what makes you grateful

 He describes the activity of spending 1 minute focusing on 1 thing that makes him grateful (and doing this 3 times).
 His emphasis through-out these exercises is on re-experiencing the gratitude.

-Not just recalling the gratitude, or seeing it from a far, but re-experiencing the feelings and emotions.
+Not just recalling the gratitude, or seeing it from a far, but re-experiencing the moment: the positive language, feelings and emotions.

-Gratitude is the antidote to fear and anger (which are two big barriers to a positive and happy day).
+Gratitude is the antidote to stress, fear and anger (which are three big barriers to a positive and happy day).